Personal identity documents and applying for them

 Applying for an identity document

 The service points of the Police and Border Guard Board deal with applications for and issuing of identity documents.
-Filling out an application, paying the state fee and the taking of a document photo all take place on the spot.
+Filling out an application (pdf, 1 MB, in Estonian), paying the state fee and the taking of a document photo all take place on the spot.
 If desired, the document photograph may be printed out and you may fill out the application at home before you come to the office.

 When applying for an identity document for the first time, the following must be submitted: